camenlx/GossipCoinCore/doc/gitian-building.md

 Multiple developers build the source code by following a specific descriptor ("recipe"), cryptographically sign the result, and upload the resulting signature.
-These results are compared and only if they match, the build is accepted and uploaded to gossipcoin-crypto.com.

 More independent gitian builders are needed, which is why I wrote this guide.
 It is preferred to follow these steps yourself instead of using someone else's